Zeyad-37/RxRedux/README.md

 Un/Subscribing from the streams are handled automatically with LiveData and happen on Start/Stop

-Since the library is written in Kotlin there are no nullable objects used or allowed
+Since the library is written in Kotlin there are no nullable objects used or allowed, only the viewState is null until you provide the initialization.

 # Benefits